-Refer to "Pump Troubleshooting" on page 43 to help diagnose operational or performance problems.
+Refer to the troubleshooting section on page 57 to help diagnose operational or performance problems.
 Only disassemble the pump components required to remedy the problem condition.
-For further visual reference, see the "Pump Component Drawing" on page 46 of this manual or the appropriate part assembly in the parts manual.
+For further visual reference, see the "Pump Components" on page 60 of this manual or the appropriate assembly in the parts manual.

 Select a clean suitable location for any required maintenance, and note that all work must be performed by qualified personnel.
-An ongoing record of performance will assist in any troubleshooting and/or analysis of problems.
+An ongoing record of performance will assist in any troubleshooting and analysis of problems.
 A pressure gauge can be installed on the suction and discharge side of the pump to monitor any changes in differential pressure.
 Differential pressure is useful in monitoring and diagnosing any possible degradation in pump performance.